zbouvier/SplattyBird-Tutorial/README.md

 ```bash
 git clone https://github.com/SplatJS/Splat ECS-starter-project.git
 ```
-Navigate into the starter project directory and install dependencies.
-This will install all of the game's dependencies from NPM including the Splat ECS engine.
+Navigate into the starter project folder and install dependencies.  engine.
 ```bash
 cd Splat ECS-starter-project
 npm install
 ```

+This will install all of the game's dependencies from NPM including the Splat ECS - it can take a while.

 Open package.json in your code editor of choice. change name to the name of your game (no caps or spaces)